dvdvideo1234/EnvironmentOrganizer/readme.md

      perfmaxcolchk --> Maximum collision checks per tick perfmaxcolobj --> Maximum collision per object per tick

+Q: How can I save my custom settings to a file so everytime when Gmod loads, it reads it?
+A: First the envorganiser_hashvar is set to "USER".
+You have to adjust all the convars in "So which custom environment variables were included ?" ( Above ! ) to the desired values for your server, then use the <adjuster-member> commands to update the current settings.
+After you are done, they become final as the game is currently using them.
+You must use "envorganiser_storevalues <cutom-name>".
+The
+   <cutom-name> parameter can be anything.
+For example "envorganiser_storevalues cupcake" will store all
+   the current environment settings used in files, located in "envorganiser/" ( grouped by "cupcake" of course ) If you want to change these, just edit the files related with your <cutom-name> ( cupcake ).
+Do not worry about the cvar spacers.
+You can use tabs, spaces, or both mixed, so you can align the values one under another as you prefer.
+After you are done with all your changes, you must make the script load your custom settings from that file by setting "envorganiser_hashvar #<cutom-name>" ( For the example above "envorganiser_hashvar #cupcake" And yes I am a brony xD ).
+The hashtag command can be translated to: "When envorganiser_hashvar is created assign to it <load-file>cupcake" where <load-file> is "#" Done.
+Now the settings will be loaded form the file chosen ( Example file: envorganiser/<adjuster-member>_cupcake.txt under "DATA")

 Q: Does this organiser has any fail-safe features ?
 A: Yes it does.
+   Envoronmet settings must be managed by a player, who is admin,
+     otherwise the environment will not be modified.
+   When loading saving setting to external custom file, <cutom-name> is checked for alphanumeric,
+     otherwise nothing will be exported
    A member's value for the environment setting is only set when positive number is given,
-     otherwise the "OLD" ( default/fail-safe ) value is loaded.
+     otherwise the "INIT" ( default/fail-safe ) value is loaded.
    The console commands check for a correct storage key and does not apply the settings when the key
-     is not either "NEW" or "OLD", defining the storage location the values will be taken from.
+     is not either "USER" or "INIT", defining the storage location the values will be taken from.

 Q: May I pit this thing to a third-party website ?
 A: No !
 I will never give you my permission to upload this into third-party websites !
-   Instead of doing stupid things, and confuse everbody with your actions, just put a link leading to this repository there in a comment.
+   Instead of doing stupid things, and confuse everybody with your actions, forcing them to use a malicious copy of this script, just put a link leading to this repository there in a comment.
 That was not so hard was it !
 ```